• Skip to primary navigation

 Simply mix the dry ingredients together - this is the flour, sugars, baking powder, salt and spices.
 To thoroughly incorporate these ingredients, its best to whisk these or use a table fork.

-Using a fork to mix together flour, sugar and spices in a large bowl.
+Overhead shot of using a fork to stir dry ingredients together in a large mixing bowl.

 It is best to add these in to the dry ingredients to ensure these are distributed throughout the dough.
 If you were to try adding at the end, the dough would be too thick to incorporate these well.
 This would result in the dough becoming overworked and the cherries mashed.